endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 Why:
 How:

-For anyone who’s done the “Hello world” of big data/Hadoop you can anticipate my next steps.
-Get a word count (bag of words) of all articles, filter out “stop words”, and sort in descending order of frequency.
-I figured the top 50-100 words would be a strong place to start for any future flash cards, at least before the Internet destroys them as well.
+For those who've done the “Hello world” of big data you can anticipate my next steps.
+Get a word count (bag of words) of all articles, filter out “stop words”, and <a href="/code/dutch_words/#all-without-stop-words" target="_blank">sort in descending order of frequency</a>.
+I figured <a href="/datasets/dutch/top100_nonStopWords.csv" target="_blank">the top 50-100 words</a> would be a strong place to start for any future flash cards, at least before the Internet destroys them as well.

 **Top-10 Non-Stop Words**